-MBA Concentration in HR vs. Master’s in Human Resources
+MBA Concentration vs. Master’s in Human Resources

 After studying and working in marketing in Tashkent, Uzbekistan, Anna Sevostyanova MBA’17 wanted to move into human resources.
-Searching for an MBA program in the United States, Sevostyanova discovered that the Atkinson Graduate School of Management at Willamette University is one of the few schools in the country with an MBA concentration in human resources.
-Even though there are several masters in human resource programs in the country, Sevostyanova sought out an MBA program.
+Searching for an MBA program in the United States, she discovered that the Atkinson Graduate School of Management at Willamette University is one of the few schools in the country with an MBA concentration in human resources.
+Even though there are several master’s programs in the country, she sought out an MBA program.

 “Falling in love with the Boys and Girls Club happened at the interview.
 They were so open to ideas and curious.
 They are always going forward with the best new practices and staying on the cutting edge.
 This is the spirit of the Boys and Girls Club.”

-Transition from Summer Internship to Full-Time Position
+Transition from Summer Internship to a Full-Time Position

-“HR is a combination of a lot of other functions.
-For example, on the recruiting side I incorporate a lot of marketing.
+“Human resources is a combination of a lot of other functions," she said.
+“For example, on the recruiting side, I incorporate a lot of marketing.
 I market ‘us’ to the prospective employees out there.
 When I go to career fairs, I need to think about what [the attendees] will think about when they see our booths.
 Do our booths translate the fun atmosphere we have at the Boys and Girls club?
 When they pick up flyers, will they keep them and think about us in the future when they are applying for jobs?”

 “These days you can’t make a decision that’s not based on the data.
 From my classes, I learned how to ask the right questions.
 If you want to make the right decisions, you need to know how to ask the right questions.”